ImagingDataCommons/IDC-Tutorials/notebooks/getting_started/README.md

 [Part 3: Working with the cohorts: visualization, download, licenses](https://github.com/ImagingDataCommons/IDC-Examples/blob/master/notebooks/getting_started/part3_exploring_cohorts.ipynb) (intermediate level)
    In this tutorial series we will practice the use of Google BigQuery - a cloud-based query system designed to operate on large tabular datasets. `idc-index` gives you access to a small subset of the metadata accompanying the files available from IDC.
 With BigQuery you can search all of the metadata, gaining more flexibility in defining cohorts.

+### Other topics

+* [Exploring clinical data](https://github.com/ImagingDataCommons/IDC-Tutorials/blob/master/notebooks/getting_started/exploring_clinical_data.ipynb) (beginner level): many collections in IDC are accompanied by collection-specific metadata describing characteristics of the patient, disease, therapy etc. In IDC we refer to those broadly as "clinical data".
+In this tutorial you will learn basics about how to navigate IDC clinical data, and how to find what clinical data, if any, is available for a specific IDC collection.

 ## Advanced tutorials